manuelaguadomtz/pyeer/README.rst

     getcmcinf -p "example_files/cmc/" -ms "exp1_scores.txt,exp2_scores.txt" -t "exp1_tp.txt,exp2_tp.txt" -e "Exp1,Exp2"

 For all the above examples a CSV file will be generated in the directory where the program was invoked.
-The file contains a summary with the values of EER, operating points and area under the ROC curve for each experiment or rank values depending the program invoked.
+The CSV file will include all the calculated stats.
 To specify the directory where to saved it, you can use the "-sp" option.

 **Note:** To run the above examples you can download the score files from the project site on Gitlab or extract them from inside the package installation